adriangranados/wlanpi-extcap/README.md

+## This project has been deprecated and it is being replaced by [wlan-extcap](https://github.com/adriangranados/wlan-extcap).

+---

 # wlanpi-extcap
 Wireshark extcap interface for the [WLAN Pi](www.wlanpi.com).
 It allows you to perform live remote captures on a specific channel using the WLAN Pi's Wi-Fi adapter.